Have a question about shipping, return policies, or other technical stuff? Check out our policies page.

 We have several talented photographers who work with us (often giving us special rates, for which we're so very grateful!).

-The lifestyle photos that you see on our homepage carousel and in our promotional shots are done by Jennifer Foster, by Desirea Still photography, by Michelle Walls of Italian Lane Photography.
-(Styling for these photo shoots was done by the photographers as well as two talented stylists: Kristen Meyer of Salvage + Design, and Brittany Solem.)
+The lifestyle photos that you see on our homepage carousel and in our promotional shots are done by Heather Leicy, Jennifer Foster, Desirea Still photography, and by Michelle Walls of Italian Lane Photography.
+(Styling for these photo shoots has been done by Kate Hostetter and Kristen Hershey.)

 The photo of Michelle and Aiyana on the About page, as well as some of our product shots, were done by Ian Christmann of Catalyst Sudios.